 OvoControl in St. Paul, MN

 With encouragement from environmental groups, St. Paul conducted a successful OvoControl pilot program in a downtown area.
 Starting with just a single feeder, St. Paul, MN has concentrated their resources on a population management program to help reduce the number of pigeons in the downtown shopping area.
 Area businesses have been recruited to “volunteer” their rooftops for feeder installations.
-The Securian center (see red tag on map) already installed its own feeder which is operational.
+The Securian center already installed its own feeder which is operational.

 The pilot program succeeded in reducing the local pigeon flock to just a fraction of its starting point.
-An expanded program to treat a larger part of St. Paul is planned for introduction in spring, 2011.
-The larger program will be financed in part by the Building Owners and Managers Association ("BOMA").
+An expanded program to treat a larger part of St. Paul was introduced in spring, 2012.
+The larger program was financed in part by the Building Owners and Managers Association (“BOMA”).